 Understanding Sonar Wave Frequencies

 It’s very important to know how does a fish finder work.
-Many fish finders come with the ability to send out different sonar waves frequencies ranging from 80 kHz to 1200 kHz.
+Many fish finders come with the ability to send out different sonar wave frequencies ranging from 80 kHz to 1200 kHz.
 Low-frequency sonar waves don’t pick up as much detail as high-frequency sonar waves but they travel further and thus do not get absorbed by the water.

 This means they can travel through the water column all the way to the bottom to give you a depth reading while picking up some detail of say bait fish underneath your boat and other underwater objects along the way.